dragoncoder047/kaplay-lighting/README.md

 ## Creating your plugin

-Your plugin code is on `src/plugin.js`.
-To understand more about KAPLAY plugins [read this guide](https://kaplayjs.com/guides/plugins/).
+Your plugin code is in `src/plugin.js`.
+To understand more about KAPLAY plugins, [read this guide](https://kaplayjs.com/guides/plugins/).

 ## Testing and building

-The `test/game.js` file has a KAPLAY game with your plugin imported, you can test here how your plugin is working.
+`test/game.js` file imports your plugin that you can test with a KAPLAY game.

-When you think you have finished your masterpiece, you can build it with:
+You can then build your masterpiece with:

 ```sh
 npm run build
 ```

-Then, after selecting a name, you can publish it using:
+After selecting a name, you can publish it using:

 ```sh
 npm publish
 ```

-For your plugin name, we recommend using `kaplay-` with the plugin name, for example:
+We recommend adding kaplay- before plugin names.
+For example:

 - `kaplay-matter`
 - `kaplay-box2d`